javierdejuan/Machine-Learning-Deep-Learning-Python-Scala/VirtualReallityFoundamentals/cubemap to equirectangular.md

 then finds the intersection of this ray within the cubemap.
 Finaly, the scripts copies the pixel found to the its location in the equirectangular file.

+The script assumes the input file is called "cubemap.png" and this file must have a 4:3 ratio.
+It then produces an output file called "equirectangular.png"